VonHeikemen/devlog/content/web-development/tagged-unions-and-fantasy-land.md

 Val;
 ```

-We know we can do this but let's check.
+We know we can do this but let's check anyway.

 ```js
 const Val = Result.Ok('hello');